Unicity/Chimera/classes/Unicity/VLD/README.md

 ##### Parameters

-1. Required: Defines the module to be executed.
+1. Required (String): Defines the module to be executed.
-2. Required: Defines the path(s) to the component(s).
+2. Required (String|Array): Defines the path(s) to the component(s).
-3. Optional: Defines the module's policy parameters.
+3. Optional (Any Term): Defines the module's policy parameters.

 ### Complex Statements